CosmicHitchhiker/FindSlit/README.md

  - RA and DEC will be set to the corresponding coordinates values
  - if EPOCH is presented in the header, it will be set to 2000.0
  - POSANG will be set to the PA value
- - if no CRPIX2 is presented in the header, it will be set to NAXIS2 divided by two
+ - CRPIX2 will be set according to the CRPIX value in the 'Set borders' window

 ### Basic usage
 Basic usage consists of several steps:
  - Open necessary files (spectrum and photometry)
  - Set the slit position to the point which is close to the real position (not farther than 30 arcsec in each direction).
  - Check if PA is correct.
-Sometimes it is needed to subtract 180 degrees for a proper calculation.
+Sometimes you may need to subtract 180 degrees for a proper calculation.
  - Click the 'Find optimal parameters button'.
  - If you are satisfied with the results, save them.

 ### Advanced usage
 Sometimes you may need additional steps:
  - Set borders (limits) for wavelength range and y-axis coordinate in the spectrum
+ - Set the CRPIX2 value
  - Subtract bias

 It is also possible to set some parameters in the command line.
 For more information type `./find_slit.py -h` in the terminal.
 _This feature is not completely implemented yet._

 ## Contact information and bug reports
-If you want to discuss this software, you can contact me directly on GitHub or send an email to landervyu(at)gmail.com
+If you want to discuss this software, you can contact me directly on GitHub or email to landervyu(at)gmail.com